Thomas Bellacci (aka Thomas of Florence, 1370 to 1447 AD), a patron of butchers, was a butcher’s son.

 He is also referred to as Thomas of Florence, Tommaso Bellacci, Tommaso de’ Bellacci, Tommaso da Scarlino, and Beato Tomma.

-His feast day is 31 October to mark his death, but in practice it's celebrated by butchers on the last Sunday in October.
+His feast day is the 31st of October to mark his death, but in practice it’s celebrated by butchers on the last Sunday in October.
 From about 2000 on, a butcher named Dario Cecchini has organized village celebrations in Panzano, Tuscany.

 Literature & Lore